TABC Violation Codes: How do I Avoid Penalties?

-Whether you are opening a bar, restaurant or grocery store that sells/serves alcoholic beverages in Texas, you need to acquire a permit first.
-These permits are issued by the Texas Alcohol Beverage Commission (TABC) which you have to apply to.
-Once you do, you will have to get approval from the Development Services on the TABC Pre-qualification package.
+Whether you are opening a bar, restaurant, or grocery store that sells/serves alcoholic beverages in Texas, you must acquire a permit if you sell alcohol.
+These permits are issued by the Texas Alcohol Beverage Commission (TABC).
+Once you apply for a permit, you must get approval from the Development Services on the TABC Pre-qualification package.

 - Serving an inebriated patron